135 Clabber Creek to Cedar Creek

 Cedar Creek Road

+I turn south on Cedar Creek Road and in about 200 feet arrive on the banks of the Buffalo River at roads end.
+About twenty feet above the river is a flat sandy turnaround area probably big enough for three vehicles to park without blocking anyone in.
 Today the Buffalo River is big fast and brown, nothing like I remember from that hot August day over two years ago when the river was a lazy deep hole with lots of snakes and some big fish along with a big dead tree wedged against the bank in the mouth of Cedar Creek.
 The big tree is long gone but just downstream are two sets of rapids around a small low island in the middle of the river right where it makes a sharp turn to the right.

 Cedar Creek

-This sharp turn in the Buffalo is the ‘duck’s bill’ of the ‘Duck Head’ (aka 7-mile bend), and just beyond I can make out the hills rising above the confluence of Boat Creek, although I can’t see the creek itself.
+This sharp turn in the Buffalo is the ‘bill’ of the ‘Duck Head’ (aka 7-mile bend), and just beyond I can make out the hills rising above the confluence of Boat Creek, although I can’t see the creek itself.
 Here at the end of Cedar Creek Road is a large log that makes a nice bench for a little break and some lunch.
 Before heading back, I scramble down a short trail and take a couple quick pics of Cedar Creek, here so close to the Buffalo it's a lovely bedrock bottomed, straight, calm lagoon.

 Buffalo River at Cedar Creek Hole